Piet de Wet: Surrender

-On 18 May 1900 British brigade general Robert Broadwood received a message that Piet de Wet was willing to surrender on the condition that he and his men could return to their farms.
+On 18 May 1900, British brigade general Robert Broadwood received a message that Piet de Wet was willing to surrender on the condition that he and his men could return to their farms.
 However, Commander-in-chief Roberts demanded an unconditional surrender so that the fighting continued.
-But in July 1900 Piet de Wet and several of his staff surrendered to the British at Kroonstad, becoming "joiners", "hensoppers" (hands-upper), and "wapenneerlêers" (who put down their weapons).
-His unavailing letter of 11 January 1901 to his brother Christiaan de Wet to stop his guerilla war, was published in the Bloemfontein Post and separately as a pamphlet "Broeder tot broeder" (Brother to Brother).
-In March 1902 Piet de Wet established the Orange River Colony Volunteers on the British side. and had joined the National Scouts headd by Andries Crnjé, who served the Britsh troops as Boer auxiliaries.
-However, on 9 April 1902 peace negotiations started at Vereeniging leading to the Treaty of Vereeniging on 31 May 1902 ending the war.
+But in July 1900, Piet de Wet and several of his staff surrendered to the British at Kroonstad, becoming "joiners", "hensoppers" (hands-upper), and "wapenneerlêers" (who put down their weapons).
+His unavailing letter of 11 January 1901 to his brother Christiaan de Wet to stop his guerrilla war, was published in the Bloemfontein Post and separately as a pamphlet "Broeder tot broeder" (Brother to brother).
+In March 1902 Piet de Wet established the Orange River Colony Volunteers on the British side. and had joined the National Scouts headed by Andries Cronjé (1849 – 1923), who served the British troops as Boer auxiliaries.
+However, on 9 April 1902, peace negotiations started at Vereeniging leading to the Treaty of Vereeniging on 31 May 1902 ending the war.